As a child, I never loved raisins. In fact, cherries and berries were never my favourite fruits.

 The only place I liked my sugar, other than in my coffee, and on coconut cookies, was of course, the sugar jar.

 I never hated the innocent raisins, do not get me wrong, but my love for them was, let’s say, undiscovered.
-The mere happiness to get them out of my plate was filling enough to blow my heart.
+The mere happiness of getting them out of my plate was filling enough to blow my heart.

 So, this happened as a courtesy every time.
 Raisins out, cashews in.
 But I believe I never understood the deeper meaning of this sacred affair until now.

 It is only now that she is gone so far away; that I have developed a love for these raisins.
 For their sweetness, and their sap, and the little sour that I have manifested in them.
 I have learnt with time to appreciate them, now that my raisin allowance is gone.
 Eating them bit by bit with care, so that they do not miss their former eater as much as I do.
 But the anticipation of her returning isn’t gone.
-And she when she does come, I am sure, I can manage to rebound our raisin rations.
+And she when she does come, I am sure, she will save us again.